 It was excellent practice for me as a DM in terms of storytelling and campaign building.
 I learned about storytelling and how to set the scene with great visual descriptions.

 My one weakness was combat.
 I should have been a bit more mindful of the terrain and used it to my advantage.
-There was only a total of 4 encounters in this campaign each were 1 vs 3 fights.
+There was only a total of 4 encounters in this campaign each was 1 vs 3 fights.
 I like that set up a lot more than my usual fights of many monsters which can make combat take up a HUGE amount of time especially with the groups of 6+ players I usually run with.
-I’ll look for ways to incorporate this style in my actual campaign.
+I’ll look for ways to incorporate this style into my actual campaign.

 I love the number of tools that you get with Roll20.
 I don’t have a subscription and I had access to more than enough tools to make a successful campaign.
 Both of my friends from school said that they enjoyed using Roll20 more than playing it in person due to the convenience and tools it gave them.